 As a contract, an assert represents a guarantee that the code must uphold.
 Any failure of this expression represents a logic error in the code that must be fixed in the source code.
-A program for which the assert contract is false is, by definition, invalid, and therefore has undefined behaviour.
+A program for which the assert contract is false is, by definition, invalid.